Liu-group/AutoSolvate/docs/tutorial_multicomponent.rst

 When you are ready to do a production run and want to use all of these defaults, you can use the dry run option to generate the input files without running them to make sure that everything looks right:

-``autosolvate mdrun -f water_solvated -q 0 -u 1 -d``
+``autosolvate mdrun -f MYBOX -q 0 -u 1 -d``

 If AutoSolvate is running successfully, the following messages will be printed to your screen::

+   (autosolvate) [pli@pascal tutorial_step2_run3]$ autosolvate mdrun -f MYBOX -q 0 -u 1 -d
    AutoSolvate is starting in command line mode!
    Running the module to automatically run MD simulations of solvated structure.
-  ['-f', 'water_solvated', '-q', '0', '-u', '1', '-d']
-  Filename: water_solvated
+   Filename: MYBOX
    Charge: 0
    Spinmultiplicity: 1
    Dry run mode: only generate the commands to run MD programs and save them into a file without executing the commands MM Energy minimization
    MM Heating
    MM NPT equilibration
    QMMM Energy minimization
    QMMM Heating
    QMMM NVT Run

 The following files will be added to your directory::

+(autosolvate) [pli@pascal tutorial_step2]$ ls
+autosolvate.log  MYBOX.inpcrd  qmmmnve.in
+mmheat.in        MYBOX.pdb     qmmmnvt.in
-  mmheat.in  qmmmheat.in  runMM.sh
+mmmin.in         MYBOX.prmtop  runMM.sh
-  mmmin.in   qmmmmin.in   runQMMMM.sh
+mmnpt.in         qmmmheat.in   runQMMMM.sh
-  mmnpt.in   qmmmnvt.in   tc_job.tpl
+mmnve.in         qmmmmin.in    tc_job.tpl

 Inside ``runMM.sh`` and ``runQMMMM.sh``, you will find the commands to run each step of MM and QMMM, respectively.
 These commands can be copied and pasted into the command line to be run one at a time or can all be pasted into a separate submit script to get the jobs queued on a compute node.